Mathematics

 In Reception, the children are taught maths through short, whole class lessons, small group work and through continuous provision.
 All maths is taught with practical resources and through games and rhymes.

-In Key Stage Two, maths is taught in both single age groups or as a class depending on what is appropriate and needed for each group to reach age-related expectations.
 We use the White Rose Scheme of Learning and resources to guide our teaching, incorporating other resources where and when needed to support the needs of the children.